colazivi/Covid19-Data-Austria/README.md

 /dump contains a recently updated database dump.

+/queries contains the SQL queries used for generating the tsv files.

 ## Format

 A full SQL dumpfile is provided for people who have access to an SQL server.
 For others, there are a couple of TAB-separated TSVs hopefully satisfying most demands.